The gluteus medius are two muscles that form your outer hips. They create stability in the hips and contribute to healthy functioning of the back.

 Pigeon with a twist:

-Fold forward, but here’s the juicy variation –> Slide your left arm under the right until you can set your left shoulder onto the ground or onto a cushion.
-Rest your left cheek on the ground as well.
+- Here’s the juicy variation –> Slide the arm opposite to your bent hip under the other arm until you can set your shoulder onto the ground or onto a cushion.
+Rest your cheek on the ground as well.
 There’s a trick–

 When you take this twisting variation, the right hip is going to want to lift up.
 Don’t let it!
 That would rob you of the sweet stretch.

-The trick is to keep your right hip heavy on earth and then think of your heart as leaning away from it.
+The trick is to keep your bent hip heavy on earth and then think of your heart as leaning away from it.

 Stay for a minimum of 15 breaths, but 3 or more minutes is even nicer.
 Use breath to open your body from the inside out and to soften you everywhere.